 If the seller won't budge, back away.
 Have your partner make a comment about how the other seller -- whether or not you have one -- was selling a similar one with lower mileage.
 If the seller overhears, they may panic and decide to accept your offer at the end.
 Otherwise, simply walk away.
 You can always come back with a higher offer later, once you've done more research to see if a cheaper option can be found.

-Some dealerships are run by trustworthy individuals with salespeople who will cut you a fair deal, be up front with the vehicle information and will work with you to find a good deal.
+Some dealerships are run by trustworthy individuals with salespeople who will cut you a fair offer, be up front with information and will work with you to find a good option.
 Others are staffed with people more concerned with their profits than with your savings.
 Some have unscrupulous salesmen who make the stereotype look pleasant.
 Here are some of the possible scams you may encounter.
 If you have bad credit, be particularly careful, as you are a probable target.
 Most of these scams take place in the finance office after the sale, so do not let your guard down just because the price was negotiated.

 #1: Financing fell through.
 You make the deal for a low APR, you sign the papers and you drive home.
 A week later, they call you saying you didn't actually qualify for the rate.
 You check your paperwork, only to find a "subject to approval" clause in the contract.
 Now you're stuck with a higher APR.
 To avoid this scam, secure your own financing.
-The dealership cannot scam you through financing if you don't finance through them.
+They cannot scam you through financing if you don't finance through them.

 #2: Lying about your credit score.
 You pulled your credit history.
-You know your credit score is, say, 680.
+You know your score is, say, 680.
 You qualify for the zero percent APR.
-Then the finance manager comes out of the office and hands you a paper with 500 circled, saying your credit score is too low to qualify.
-To avoid this scam, simply show them your credit score.
+Then the finance manager comes out of the office and hands you a paper with 500 circled, saying your score is too low to qualify.
+To avoid this scam, simply show them your score.
 Why is the official report different from their number?
 If they don't correct it immediately, walk away.

 #6: Warranty required.
-Some dealerships will try to sell you a warranty using any of a number of different tactics.
+Some will try to sell you a warranty using any of a number of different tactics.
 You might need a warranty due to your low credit score, or so that the bank will approve your loan.
 They might claim the warranty factors in to the total cost and will decrease your APR or your monthly payments somehow.
-To avoid this scam, ask the dealer to put it in writing that the warranty is required to secure the loan.
+To avoid this scam, ask them to put it in writing that the warranty is required to secure the loan.
 They won't!
 That's because it isn't, and they can be held liable if they claim it is.
 Instead, refuse to buy it or walk away.
 As always, securing your own financing is a better way to go.

 #10: The fake escrow scam.
-This isn't actually a scam you will find at a dealership, because it doesn't involve a legitimate dealership at all.
+This isn't actually a scam you will find at a dealership, because it doesn't involve a legitimate dealer at all.
 If you are trying to buy on EBay or another online service, beware.
 This scam comes when the seller wants to contact you through e-mail about using a third party escrow service they trust.
 Never use it.
 Never, ever use it.
 It may be a fake site designed to steal your personal information and your money.
 Chances are the seller doesn't even have anything to sell.
 To avoid this scam, never use a financial site you don't trust.
 Always check the URL before you put in so much as a username, and do research searches for "brand name scams" and similar to verify it has a good reputation.
 Never wire money through Western Union or any other service.
 Protect yourself.

 #11: We snagged you a lower monthly payment, just come back and sign a new contract.
 Your monthly payment will go down, of course, but the number of months will go up.
-Chances are they actually raised your interest rate and want to hook you into a longer loan.
+Chances are they actually raised your interest rate and want to hook you into a longer term loan.
 To avoid this scam, be satisfied with your original deal.
-If you want to trust the dealership, at the very least check the calculations.
+If you want to trust them, at the very least check the calculations.
 Multiply your payment by the number of months for both your old and new contract to see what they're pulling.

-Electric vehicles have a lower cost to run than gasoline ones.
+EVs have a lower cost to run than gasoline ones.
 You don't need to purchase gas, so your fuel costs don't fluctuate with gas prices.
 You will have a higher power bill, but the cost of electricity is much lower than that of gasoline.
 They are also very reliable -- they have very few moving parts, so they won't wear out as quickly as gas engines.
 They also have a lower need for various fluids, which helps the wear and repair costs.

-The largest reason to get an electric vehicle is the lack of emissions.
+The largest reason to get an EV is the lack of emissions.
 They have no tailpipe emissions and are a very green alternative to gas.
 They are nearly silent, which lowers noise pollution as well.
 Even though the electricity has to come from somewhere, there are plenty of green energy sources.

 Another common complaint for both hybrids and true electrics is that the green benefits are minor.
 The thought is that while it is not producing emissions, the power required to charge it comes from coal burning or another dirty fuel source, which minimizes the benefit.
 While this is true, the emissions from a single tank of gas far outweigh the emissions caused by the power of a single charge.

 The power grid and charging infrastructure are two more common complaints.
 Many people claim few charging stations present a major inconvenience.
-While this is true, most of the vehicle charging is done at home.
+While this is true, most charging is done at home.
 Barring long trips, it virtually never needs to be charged at service stations.
 Some people also believe that if there were a mass adoption, it would overload the power grid and cause untold damage.
 This, fortunately, is simply not true.

-There are actually two different styles of hybrid vehicle.
+There are actually two different styles of hybrids.
 These are the Series and the Parallel hybrids.
 Series hybrids are powered entirely by the electric motor for short distances, and the gasoline engine kicks in for trips over fifty miles.
 Parallel hybrids are more common and use both the gas and electric motors at the same time.
 They work together to save as much energy as possible, resulting in incredibly high fuel efficiency.
 The Prius is a prime example of a parallel hybrid.

-Hybrids are still mostly used for coupe and sedan style vehicles, and to a lesser extent SUVs.
+Hybrids are still mostly used for coupe and sedan styles, and to a lesser extent SUVs.
 They do not quite have the power and towing capacity necessary for heavy work, though great improvements are being made every year in that respect.
-Hybrids are excellent vehicles for families who travel in the city or over short distances very frequently, and occasionally take longer trips in the countryside.
+Hybrids are excellent for families who travel in the city or over short distances very frequently, and occasionally take longer trips in the countryside.
 They are ideal for city driving, because they use very little fuel for short distance trips.
 This means a single tank of gas can last an incredibly long time.

 A hybrid needs to be used constantly for a significant amount of time to balance out the increase in purchase price, however.
 Take this example.
-A gasoline vehicle costs $30,000 and a comparable Hybrid costs $45,000.
+A gasoline automobile costs $30,000 and a comparable Hybrid costs $45,000.
 The hybrid has a government rebate of $5,000, bringing the cost down to $40,000.
 This means the hybrid has a $10,000 higher introductory price than the gasoline one.

 The exact calculations, of course, will differ.
 The selling price difference may be lower, the tax breaks may be higher, gas prices fluctuate and the amount of driving has a huge impact.
 Each individual or family looking to buy a hybrid will need to do these calculations themselves.
 That said, a hybrid is still an excellent investment if you plan to drive for at least four or five years, if not longer.
-If you habitually change vehicles every couple of years, the hybrid may not be the right choice.
+If you habitually change autos every couple of years, the hybrid may not be the right choice.

 The price point is of concern for some drivers.
 As mentioned above, they do have a higher cost to purchase.
 They take years to work off the investment, but after a certain point, it is entirely profit.
-Each driver needs to perform their own cost-benefit analysis of the price point, available deals and driving habits.
+Each driver needs to perform their own cost-benefit analysis of the price point, available discounts and driving habits.

 Battery issues are a common concern.
-With a gasoline vehicle, a jump-start can get you running and even recharge the battery when it is drained.
+With a gasoline automobile, a jump-start can get you running and even recharge the battery when it is drained.
 With a hybrid, the battery provides most of the power.
 If the battery drains, it will use gasoline to recharge it, but the battery itself may be damaged.
 Batteries need to be replaced occasionally, and they can be very expensive.
 If multiple batteries are installed, they may have different ages and charges, and the constant cycling between them will wear them both down much more quickly.

 As with electric vehicles, many people worry of the origin of the power that is used to charge it.
 In a hybrid, you either plug it in like an electric and draw power from the grid, or you run the gasoline portion of the engine long enough to charge it.
 Some power is drawn from the brakes when slowing, but as anything with friction, it is not perfectly efficient.
 That said, much of the power that comes from the grid is cleaner than the energy gained from burning gas.
 The green savings is a net benefit.